nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `student -a 3 -c 88888888 -em johnny@mail.com` Edits the contact number and email address of the third student in the students' list to 88888888 and johnny@mail.com respectively.

+### Deleting a student: `student -d` `[coming in v1.2]`

+Deletes the specific student given by the specified index from the address book.

+Format: `student -d INDEX`

+* Deletes the student specified by the `INDEX`.
+* `-d` refers to the edit command
+* `INDEX` should be a positive number and refers to the index number of a student in the list of students.

+Examples:

+* `student -d 3` deleted the third student in the address book

 ### Viewing help : `help`